Can I Send Large Files via Gmail?

 Step 1.
 Log in to the Google Drive website with your Gmail account.

 Step 2.
 In the “My Drive” folder, drag and drop files from local to Google Drive.
-Or you can click “File upload” and “Folder upload” in the dropdown menu of “New” to upload files and folders which you want to send through Gmail.
+Or you can click “File upload” and “Folder upload” in the dropdown menu of “New” to upload files and folders that you want to send through Gmail.

 Upload Large Files to Google Drive